alamm01/notetaker/README.md

   - `GET *`: Defaults to serving the `index.html` file.
   - `GET /api/notes`: Retrieves all notes as JSON from `db.json`.
   - `POST /api/notes`: Accepts a new note and appends it to `db.json`.
+  - `DELETE /api/notes/:id`: To allow users to delete notes.

 ### Deployment